char76/vdx/README.md

 	From SourceForge:
     View Designer/X (VDX) is a Motif Interface Builder developed for Linux.
-I developed this software in the late 90's as a product for Linux.
+I(dirklaessig) developed this software in the late 90's as a product for Linux.